 To provide a healthy and secure training environment, ATI College encourages prompt and accurate reporting of all crimes to school authorities and the appropriate law enforcement agencies.
 To report a crime in progress or an emergency, dial 9-1-1.
 Please report any crime or hazard to your safety or that of a fellow student, employee, or guest to school authorities immediately.
 In case there is an emergency situation involving robbery, aggravated assault, arson, burglary, motor vehicle theft, manslaughter, rape or murder, and alcohol and drug related violations, including use, sale, possession, and underage drinking, ATI College encourages prompt reporting to the school's Executive Director.
 The school will work closely with State and local police agencies involving emergency situations and reportable crimes.

 Campus Location

 The campus is located at 15141 Whittier Blvd., Suite 420, Whittier, CA 90603.
 The premises are patrolled by professional security officers provided by the Property Management of the building.
-Parking facility is well-lit and has gates & raising/lowering arms to manage vehicular and pedestrian access.

 Emergency Contact Numbers